tlhosep/joy-it-game/README.md

 7. Once completed cd to joy-it-game/joy_it_game
 8. run ./deploy_game.sh (may take a while)
 9. Note down the chosen admin-account and its password in case you may later on need it.
 (The user 'admin' with Password xxx has now been created and could be used to administer the system.
 Please note this down.)
-10. Make your settings for email (console is preferred) and logging (errors is the preferred choice)
+10. Make your settings for email (console is preferred) and logging (errors is the preferred choice)*
 11. Check that the email did work (usually shown on the console)
 12. You should then see "deployment of game finished!"
 13. That's all

+*) Please see further down for more details about the potential options to send an email in case you have lost your password

 ## Start
 Double-Click on the Desktop-Icon to start the little game.
 The browser will start and will provide you with a startup screen.